musec/hugo-memorial/README.md

+# hugo-memorial-theme
-# Hugo theme for websites at Memorial University
+## A theme for websites at Memorial University

 To get started, clone this repository into your website, e.g.: